How we fund research

 - These reviews are read by one of our voluntary advisory committees who help us make decisions about which research grant applications to fund.
 Read more about our research committees here.

-- The relevant advisory committee recommendations are passed to our Research and Patient Services Committee for funding approval.
+- The relevant advisory committee recommendations are passed to our Board of Trustees for funding approval.
 Applicants are informed of the decisions and successful applicants begin their research into improving the lives of cancer patients and their families, funded by us.